 Unless a shorter period of appointment is specified in a Community Council's own constitution, the term of office of the Chair, Secretary and Treasurer is the same as the term of office of individual Community Councillors, i.e. up to four years, until the next ordinary election.

-Unless otherwise specified in a Community Council's own constitution, Office bearers can serve for more than one term.
+Office bearers can serve for more than one term.

 3. Elections

 3.1 Establishing a Community Council: Initial Elections